Gabriel0111/shoul_app/README.md

 Mainly, you can :

-- Browse all availables lessons
+- Browse all available lessons
 - Listen to the today's lessons
-- Mak as favourite for a later hearing
+- Mark as favourite for a later hearing

+We hope you'll enjoy our app and have an enjoyable Torah learning.